swaptacular/swpt_accounts/protocol.rst

 .. [#zero-amounts] The case when both ``min_amount`` and ``max_amount`` values are equal to zero is exceptional.
-The behavior of server implementations in this case MUST be as if a transfer for an infinite amount has been requested.
-That is: if the sender's account exists, the transfer MUST be rejected with ``"INSUFFICIENT_AVAILABLE_AMOUNT"`` rejection code.
+The behavior of server implementations in this case must be as if a transfer for an infinite amount has been requested.
+That is: if the sender's account does exist, the transfer MUST be rejected with ``"INSUFFICIENT_AVAILABLE_AMOUNT"`` rejection code.
 In this exceptional case, the value of the ``recipient`` field does not matter.
-In particular, the sender's account MUST be allowed as a ``recipient``.
+In particular, the sender's own account MUST be allowed to be a ``recipient``.

-  This behavior is useful when the client does not want to prepare a transfer, but wants to get the values of ``available_amount`` and ``total_locked_amount`` fields from the received `RejectedTransfer`_ message.
+  This contrived behavior can be useful when the client does not need to prepare a transfer, but instead, wants to get the values of the ``available_amount`` and ``total_locked_amount`` fields from the received `RejectedTransfer`_ message.

 FinalizeTransfer